hftay/tic-tac-toe/readme.md

 + DONE – Create "Restart Game"
 + DONE – Incorporate logic for "Draw" situations
 + DONE – Locked tiles that have already been clicked on!
++ DONE – if win, add class to background banana gif